 Information Security 101.
-This training was created by the UW Office of the Chief Information Security Officer (CISO)
+This training was created by the UW Office of Information Security (OIS)

 Use this slide to adjust your speaker volume or headset.

 It will take approximately 20 minutes to complete this training.

 The resources mentioned are linked in this web page in the navigation bar.
 They are listed in the order referenced in the training.

 A glossary of terms are available by clicking the “glossary” link.